 So, to the fun stuff!
 First, we hung out with Zazu, a sea lion!
-He was very fun, energetic, and food motivated (I mean, aren’t we all)!
+He is very fun, energetic, and food motivated (I mean, aren’t we all)!
 After learning about him, we posed for pictures.
 One of him kissing our cheek and then a fun one.
 For me, we were both sticking our tongues out!
 He gets me. 😉 Then we saw the manatees.
 Unfortunately, I don’t remember their names.
 However, I do remember they kept nudging my legs and there were multiple times I thought they were going to push me off of the little landing we were on.

 Now it’s time for the dolphins!
 I love watching dolphins play in the water.
 Every year when we’re out in North Carolina we’ll see them swimming along.
 But to be right next to them while they were swimming around and jumping was awesome!
-We got to get kisses from them, held on to the dorsal fin of two of them while we swam (okay they pulled me) across the water, we even got to be pushed up into the air with a dolphin at each foot.
+We got kisses from them, held on to the dorsal fin of two of them while we swam (okay they pulled me) across the water, we even got to be pushed up into the air with a dolphin at each foot.
 Ah-maz-ing!
 It was so cool to be right there with them.
 Such beautiful creatures that I’ve adored from afar for so long!

 I can not say enough about the whale sharks!
 In fact, I have a whole other post just about that experience, and that doesn’t even do it justice!
-Being able to go swimming with these magnificent creatures was just life changing for me!
+Being able to go swimming with these magnificent creatures was just life-changing for me!
 If you’re able to go down sometime between May and September, I highly recommend looking into doing this!
 (Read more about that here.)

 A great trip!

-The trip down to Isla Mujeres wasn’t long, but it was definitely full of moments that I will never forget!
+The visit to Isla Mujeres wasn’t long, but it was definitely full of moments that I will never forget!
 I look forward to going back sometime soon too.
 Now that I’ve conquered that fear of the deep blue water, I would really love to swim with the whale sharks again, and I’m sure there are other things around the island that I can still explore.
 It is so simple to get to, and with the way it is set up, it’s honestly great for families, so I’m hoping we’ll be able to get either of my brothers’ families to go down once too.